mayukhberkeley/actionrecognition/README.md

 Since I do not have a hotspot, I would use the home Wifi router for this purpose assuming that it sould work the same way for the hotspot as well.

+Another option is to use the Xavier's built in network device to create a sort of Wifi hotspot network that both the Jetson and the Phone can connect to then.
+This will allow the Phone to talk to the Jetson even though they will not have any connectivity to the internet.

+Here are the steps to achieve this:

+1. Ensure you have the serial cable plugged in to the Jetson and the screen tool is used to open a session to the Jetson.
+2. Using the Ubuntu GUI (use VNC Viewer), create a new Wifi connection on the Xavier of mode = Hotspot

 #### Stream video from Jetson to a web browser
 Read the frame from the video feed of the camera